 1. Create a new blank board (File->New).

-2. Drag each custom ExpressPCB part file of a similar type (such as capacitors), one at a time, to the blank board.
+2. Drag each of your custom ExpressPCB part files of a similar type (such as capacitors), one at a time, to the blank board.

 3. Make sure each part has an ID.
 The ID is located in the Description section of the ribbon.
 For example, 'C' for capacitor.
 The ID does not need to be unique -- and usually won't be if you're putting similar parts into the same parts file.